NAlexPear/savvy/src/class-slides/class-materials/markdown/Wk1Mod3.md

 ### Portfolio Project 1

-L*et's add another page to our growing Portfolio Project!
+Let's add another page to our growing Portfolio Project!
 This page will be for your future personal blog.

 1. Repeat the same steps we went through to build the `projects` and `media` pages.
 We'll call the blog page `blog` (makes sense, right?).
 Once you've finished creating the blog page, your site's directory structure should look this: